scostello28/Bracket-Buster/README.md

 - generate a unique id with name mapping
 - combine data to one row for each match!

+For Tourney:
+- get each teams final game in dataframe
+- create function to pit two teams against each other and predict
+- team 1 wins or loses when against team 2

 - set up function to loop through teams